Home CV Projects Publications Tools Google Scholar ORCiD

 With Mark Harvey, Michael Proctor, and Robert Mailhammer

 An acoustic analysis of vowels in Kamu and Larrakia, focusing on a non-peripheral vowel which has proved difficult to categorise.
-These results enhance our understanding of the structure and properties of higher cardinality vowel systems in Australian languages, and the typology of six-vowel systems more generally.

 Stop Oppositions in Warumungu: A Distributional and Acoustic Analysis